 1979 – Great Polish Map of Scotland

 The "Great Polish Map of Scotland" is a 50 x 40 m concrete terrain model of Scotland.
 It was built by a Polish sergeant who stationed in Scotland during WWII and ended up living there.
 It is claimed to be the world's largest terrain model, although the Chinese built a 900 x 700 m model in 1999.
 Source: Atlas Obscura.
 Great Polish Map of Scotland.

 1999 – World's Largest Solid Terrain Model

 In 2006, a mysterious 900x700m solid terrain model with military facilities was discovered by a German Google Earth user next to the Chinese town of Huangyangtan.
 It was quickly identified as a 1:500 replica of a disputed area in Tibet between China and India 2400km away, with perfectly matching orientation.
 Chinese authorities claimed the model was built 7-8 years earlier as a tank training facility.
 It is unclear whether the right image represents the same model.
-Sources: Newswatch […]
+Sources: Newswatch (2011) The […]

 2018 – Landscaper: 3D Printing and Assembling of Terrain Models

 Landscape models of geospatial regions provide an intuitive mechanism for exploring complex geospatial information.
 However, the methods currently used to create these scale models require a large amount of resources, which restricts the availability of these models to a limited number of popular public places, such as museums and airports.
 Landscaper is a system for creating these physical models using an affordable 3D printer in order to make the creation of these models more widely […]